Fabio Quartararo: Leopard Racing (2016)

 On 26 September 2015, it was announced that Quartararo would leave the Estrella Galicia 0,0 team to join Leopard Racing on a two-year contract from the 2016 season.
-Quartararo was considered as the title favorite for the season because of his performance in his rookie year and also because of the Leopard Racing team which won the previous year title with Danny Kent.
-But the season become a disastrous year for Quartararo.
-In the first three races Quartararo finished in thirteenth place followed by a crash in Spain.
-Quartararo finished sixth at his home race at Le Mans.
-Quartararo went pointless in six races and his best result being a fourth-place finish at Austria.
+Quartararo was considered as the title favorite for the season because of his performance in his rookie year and the Leopard Racing team, which won the previous year's title with Danny Kent.

+In the first three races, Quartararo finished in thirteenth place, followed by a crash in Spain.
+He finished sixth at his home race at Le Mans.
+He had pointless finishes in six races, and his best result was a fourth-place finish at Austria.

 Moto2 World Championship

 Pons Racing (2017)

 Quartararo changed from Moto3 to Moto2 in 2017 to the Pons Racing as a teammate of Edgar Pons.
-On his debut, Quartararo finished 7th in Qatar.
-His only better result of the season was 6th place in San Marino.
+On his debut, Quartararo finished seventh in Qatar.
+His only better result of the season was sixth place in San Marino.
 He finished the season with 64 points in 13th place of the championship.

 Speed Up Racing (2018)

 For 2018, Quartararo switched to the Speed Up Racing team.
 He achieved his first-ever Grand Prix victory in Catalunya.
-Despite success in the following race with a 2nd place in Assen, the remainder of his season was difficult, achieving no further podiums and finishing with 138 points in 10th place of the championship.
+Despite success in the following race with a second place in Assen, he achieved no further podiums and finished with 138 points in tenth place of the championship.